Real Atlantic Superstore: History

 Loblaw entered Atlantic Canada through the acquisition of Atlantic Wholesalers, owner of the SaveEasy chain, in 1976.

 In 1986, the company opened its first large-scale grocery store in Moncton, New Brunswick, using the name The Real Atlantic Superstore.
-In 1995 the name was shortened to the present one and the store designs were reformatted to the "market style" with the slogan "Low Prices and More!"
+In 1995, the name was shortened to Atlantic Superstore, and following the 2024 rebrand, the name was lengthened again to the present name, Real Atlantic Superstore.
+Further, the store designs were reformatted to the "market style" with the slogan "Low Prices and More!".
 Most SaveEasy stores, excluding those in rural areas, were eventually converted to the SuperValu or Superstore format, either through renovation or relocation.

-During the 1990s, the company's headquarters were relocated from Sackville to Dartmouth, Nova Scotia.
+During the 1990s, the company's headquarters were relocated from Sackville, New Brunswick to Dartmouth, Nova Scotia.
 New warehousing facilities for just in time logistics distribution were built, and a huge expansion campaign brought new large-format stores to many centres in the region within a period of only several years.
 In the early 2000s, a marketing campaign was introduced to the superstores, changing their slogan to "Eat Well, Spend Less".
-This was similar to a campaign carried out in Loblaws stores in Ontario.
-With the arrival of the Real Canadian Superstore concept in Ontario, Atlantic Superstore used a similar marketing campaign with the slogan "Prices You Can Trust".
+This was like a campaign carried out in Loblaws stores in Ontario.
+With the arrival of the Real Canadian Superstore concept in Ontario, Real Atlantic Superstore used a similar marketing campaign with the slogan "Prices You Can Trust".
 This concept was used until 2009 when the "Just Lower Prices" campaign was launched.

-Some Atlantic Superstore locations will be switched to No Frills depending on the stores demographic.
+On August 8, 2024, Real Atlantic Superstore launched its anticipated but controversial rebrand that better aligned the banner with its sister chain Real Canadian Superstore.
+The rebrand brought about new signage within and outside of its stores.
+The name, Real Atlantic Superstore, will be retained, despite earlier rumours that the name would be discontinued and replaced with Real Canadian Superstore.
+However, with the rebrand, came a new logo, which did take on RCSS's branding style with a new logo to match, now including "Real" in the name.
+RASS also adopted RCSS's slogan, "Save for Real."
+The changes in store are said to help direct customers in store and help them make value choices.